 Find out more about regular small group tours to Zentralfriedhof.

 It is not cheap to be dead at Zentralfriedhof.
 Here is a guide to rental space at the cemetery:

 1 common grave (10 years): EUR 300 to EUR 1,500

 1 burial vault for 12 people at the cemetery’s church basement (30 years): EUR 30,000

 1 columbarium for 1 person (30 years): EUR 7,000

 Many Viennese retain a curious habit of caring for their departed loved ones.
-It is not uncommon to find objects on the grave that relate to the dead’s former passions or what they were known for.
-Popular Austrian actor Heinrich Schweiger, for example, loved wine, as you can see on the photo above.
+Hence, it is not uncommon to find objects on the grave that relate to the dead’s former passions or what they were known for.
+For example, popular Austrian actor Heinrich Schweiger, for example, loved wine, as you can see on the photo above.

 exploremusic tour Vienna– Tracing Classical Composers

 go to Third Man Movie tour– My Tour Review